nepenth/knowledge-base/README.md

 ### Programming Languages <a name="programming-languages"></a>
-The Programming Languages category provides resources and guides on various programming languages, including Java and shell scripting, to help developers improve their coding skills and solve technical problems.
-This category covers two subcategories, offering a total of four items that cater to different programming needs and applications.
+The "Programming Languages" category provides information and resources on various programming languages, including Java and shell scripting, to help developers improve their coding skills and solve technical problems.
+This category includes guides, tutorials, and reference materials for Java and shell scripting, covering topics such as syntax, best practices, and troubleshooting.
 *Subcategories: Java, Shell Scripting*
 *Items: 4*